Popcorn Hack 1

 Part 3 Reflection Questions

 Even if they didn’t write the code, documentation guarantees that everyone on the team is aware of how it operates.
 It makes sure long-term maintainability, expedites the onboarding of new members in understanding a project, and helps prevent duplication of effort.
-Someone might be able to remeber what they wrote in a project they made on your own, but in a team project, the documentation becomes something that anyone can remeber and understand
+Someone might be able to remeber what they wrote in a project they made on your own, but in a team project, the documentation becomes something that anyone can remeber and understand.
+Documentation should be used when you are doing a complex and less obvious coding task, so people can understand what you are doing.
+You shouldn’t use documentation for simplier concepts or tasks, the documentation would not be needed in this scenario.

 Extra Credit